aosabook/500lines/pedometer/chapter.md

 ### The Dot Product

-When working with coordinates, you won't get very far before being introduced to the **dot product**, one of the fundametal tools used in comparing the magnitude and direction of x, y, z coordinates.
+When working with coordinates, you won't get very far before being introduced to the **dot product**, one of the fundamental tools used in comparing the magnitude and direction of x, y, z coordinates.

 The dot product will take us from 3-dimensional space to 1-dimensional space, returning a single time series.
 We'll jump right in with an example.